-In 1953, Oluwale was charged with disorderly conduct and assault on a police officer following what was believed to be an incident over the price of a cup of tea in a city centre hotel.
-He subsequently served a 28-day jail sentence.
+In 1953, Oluwale was charged with disorderly conduct and assault on constable following what was believed to be an incident over the price of a cup of tea in a city centre hotel, The King Edward.
+He subsequently served a two month jail sentence.
 In prison it was reported he suffered from hallucinations, possibly because of damage sustained from a blow from a police truncheon during arrest.
 He was then labelled schizophrenic and transferred to the Pauper Lunatic Asylum at Menston near Otley (now called High Royds Hospital), where he spent the next eight years.

 After his release Oluwale was unable to hold down a job and a permanent residence, and soon became homeless.
 The relationship with Gladys had broken down and friends reported that he was a shadow of his former self, and had lost all his trademark ‘Yankee’ swagger.
 As a black man in a still overtly-racist Britain, his choices of lodging and employment were also limited.
 During this time he regularly moved between London, Sheffield and Leeds but always gravitated back to his adopted home city.

 But he soon found himself in regular trouble with the Leeds police again, and accused them of harassing him.
 In late 1965 he was returned to High Royds Hospital, where he spent another mind-numbing two years in the asylum.